 Suffice to say that we did work out where the true path was hidden.
 And yes, it was a sensible, easy path.
 As with many puzzles, once the answer is found, it felt bleedin’ obvious.

 We did reach the cave and we went in.
 We were likewise underwhelmed, although the part where the humidity was trapped in a sort of cave pocket was somewhat interesting in its marked contrast with the prevailing dryness.

-And we went back down the trail and told other aspirants, that the cave was not far, just a little bit of a hike further.
+And then, we went back down the trail.
+Along the way, we told the people wondering about Muqal Cave, that the cave was not far, just a little bit of a hike further.

-Addendum: Four of us went to Wadi Bani Khalid, but only three of us went up to the cave.
-The fourth relaxed by the lovely big pool, and were predictably adopted into an Omani picnic.
-The most amAAzing spiced mutton BBQ skewers were gifted us when we returned from the hike.
-Such hospitable Omani people!
+Addendum: Four of us went to Wadi Bani Khalid, but only three of us went into the ravine and up to Muqal cave.
+The fourth relaxed by the lovely oasis, and were predictably adopted into an Omani picnic.
+The most amaaazing spiced mutton BBQ skewers were gifted us when we returned from the hike.
+Omani people are so hospitable!